h5bp/server-configs-test/README.md

 $ k6 run lib/index.js
 ```

-To run only specific tests, use the environment variable `TESTS` with all wanted test names separated by `:` as value.
+To run only specific tests, use the environment variable `TESTS` with all wanted
+test names separated by `:` as value.

 The environment variable can be passed as an argument:

 ```sh
 $ k6 run lib/index.js -e TESTS=basic-file-access:rewrites
 ```

-### Tests

 #### `basic-file-access`